AliceYeh12/AliceYeh12.github.io/_posts/2020-02-23-initial-commit.md

 I've created this both as a "portfolio" of sorts, as well as a creative outlet, where I can share my experiences and opinions without dealing with the chaos that is social media.

 Looking forward to seeing where this goes.
-Until next time, or should I say, post!
+Until next time!